 Timers are used in the majority of PLC programs.
 There are also a wide variety of off the shelf industrial timers that you can use.
 The implementation of timers can be vast, however, it all starts with a TIMING CHART.

-A timing chart is the secret behind understanding of the timer that you need in your application.
-Making a timing chart before writing the program will ensure that all of the information will be accounted.
+A timing chart is a secret behind understanding of the timer that you need in your application.
+Making a timing chart before writing the program will ensure that all of the information will be accounted for.

-The timing chart is mapped out on a x and y plain.
+The timing chart is mapped out on an x and y plain.
 The ‘y’ plain has the state of the input on/off (1 or 0).
 The ‘x’ plain will show time.